rstudio/rstudio/samples/expenses/README-MAVEN.txt

   that Eclipse defaults to.

   You can now use the built-in debugger to debug your web app in development mode.

+GWT developers (those who build GWT from source) may add their gwt-user project to top of this project's class path in order to use the built-from-source version of GWT instead of the version specified in the POM.

+  Select the project in the Project explorer and select File > Properties

+  Select Java Build Path and click the Projects tab

+  Click Add..., select gwt-user, and click OK

+  Click Order and Export and move gwt-user above Maven Dependencies

 -- Option B: Build from the command line with Maven --